 Rootkit Hunter (rkhunter) is the tool to find evidence of malicious software on systems running Linux, Mac OS X, and UNIX.
 As the original author of this tool, I released the first version in 2003.
 In 2006, the project was handed over to a new team, to ensure its development kept going.

 After the lessons learned from Rootkit Hunter, I started a new project with a broader goal: help people improving security defenses on their systems.
 Also focused on Linux, Mac OS X, and UNIX systems.
 This auditing and hardening tool is still under development since its original release in 2007.

 Linux Security Expert

 The Linux Security Expert (LSE) project has the goal to create a security library, including a training focused on Linux security.
 One of the bigger sections is a database of open source security tools that are categorized and tagged.
 It also ranks the tools in a top 100.
-The project goal is to become a one-stop hub for Linux security, whenever one is seeking for to learn or to do practical tasks for understanding.
+The project goal is to become a one-stop place for Linux security, whenever one is seeking to learn or doing practical tasks for better understanding.

-If you like speaking engagements, you know how hard it is to keep up with ongoing call-for-papers.
+If you like speaking engagements, you know how hard it is to keep up with the ongoing Call for Papers.
 I maintain a Twitter handle to retweet CFPs of conferences that are related to information security.
-This small side project helps you to see which CFPs are interesting for you and helps organizers of conferences to be more submissions.
-The Twitter handle is infosec_cfp.
+This side project helps you to see which CFPs are interesting for you and helps organizers of conferences to be more submissions.
+The Twitter handle is @infosec_cfp.